open-wc/open-wc/packages/codelabs/src/basics/lit.md

 ## Setup

 In this codelab, we will build a simple todo app.
-This is a great exercise for learn the basics of lit.
+This is a great exercise for learn the basics of Lit.

 You can follow this codelab using anything that is able to display a simple HTML page.
 We recommend using an [online code editor like jsbin](https://jsbin.com/?html,output), but you can also create your own html page in your favorite IDE.